What Is Action Governance?

 A Concrete Legal Example

-Is this actor authorized to file this specific motion, in this matter, under this authority, right now?
+Is this actor authorized to submit this specific filing, in this matter, under this authority, right now?

 Why Action Governance Matters Now